HeliumEdu/deploy/terraform/environments/dev-local/README.md

 ### Twilio Setup

-See [the Twilio Setup section](https://github.com/HeliumEdu/deploy/tree/main/terraform/environments/prod#twilio-setup) of the `prod` environment, as the setup is the same (as the TwiML Bins can safely be reused in all environments).
+See [the Twilio Setup section](https://github.com/HeliumEdu/deploy/tree/main/terraform/environments/prod#twilio-setup) of the `prod` environment, as the setup is the same (and the TwiML Bins can safely be reused in all environments).

 ### Initializing a Terraform Workspace